 Report: Chris Berman's wife was intoxicated at time of crash

 HARTFORD, Conn.
-(AP) — A state police report has concluded that the wife of longtime ESPN broadcaster Chris Berman had a blood-alcohol level three times the legal limit when she rear-ended another man's car, killing them both.
+(AP) — The wife of longtime ESPN broadcaster Chris Berman had a blood-alcohol level three times the legal limit when she rear-ended another man's car, killing them both, according to a state police report.

 The Hartford Courant reports that police determined Katherine Berman was speeding and did not apply her brakes before crashing into a car driven by 87-year-old Edward Bertulis.

-Note: This story has been corrected to show the last name of the victim is spelled Bertulis, not Bertulius.